 The government equity loan is interest-free for the first five years.
 After that there is an annual charge of 1.75% which rises every year by the rate of inflation, plus another 1%.
 The loan must be repaid either when you sell the property, or when you pay off the mortgage.

 You can only apply for a Help to Buy equity loan if the property you are buying is new-build and has a maximum purchase price of £600,000.
-The loan can only be used to buy your main home, and not a buy-to-let property.
+The loan can only be used to buy your main home, and not a Buy to Let property.

 These rules only apply to properties in England.
 You can find out more here.

 Scotland, Wales and Northern Ireland run similar schemes.
 You can find out more about how these work here: